vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 ### Implementation Plan

 The existing P2P stack should be gradually migrated towards this design.
-The simplest order would likely be:
+The easiest path would likely be:

 1. Port the `privval` package to no longer use `SecretConnection` (e.g. by using gRPC instead), or temporarily duplicate its functionality.

-2. Migrate the current `p2p` connection and transport code to use the new `Transport` API, and migrate existing code to use it instead.
+2. Rewrite the current MConn connection and transport code to use the new `Transport` API, and migrate existing code to use it instead.

 3. Implement the `Channel`, `PeerUpdates`, and `PeerErrors` APIs as shims on top of the current `Switch` and `Peer` APIs, and rewrite all reactors to use them instead.